airbytehq/airbyte/airbyte-integrations/connectors/destination-databricks/README.md

 **If you are a community contributor**, generate the necessary credentials and place them in `secrets/config.json` conforming to the spec file in `src/main/resources/spec.json`.
 Note that the `secrets` directory is git-ignored by default, so there is no danger of accidentally checking in sensitive information.

 **If you are an Airbyte core member**, follow the [instructions](https://docs.airbyte.io/connector-development#using-credentials-in-ci) to set up the credentials.
+The credential note name is `destination databricks creds` in Lastpass.

 ### Locally running the connector docker image